8n8/bigwebthing/README.md

 # Pricing

-There is a fixed monthly charge, paid in advance, but the first part of a month and full month is free.
+It is free to download messages and blobs, but only paying users can upload them.
+Users pay by buying a monthly billing certificate off the server, which they can present when required.

+There will probably also be a scheme where paying users can invite people for a free trial period.

 There is a generous usage allowance, that is intended to be high enough that non-abusive users will never reach it.